gutuJosh/starcks/README.md

 4. Add more space between elements

-5. Follow the consistency design rules (Images from the store section have rounded borders while the images from the news dont't.)
+5. Follow the consistency design rules (Images from the store section have rounded borders while the images from the news don't.)